loreleva/Bbo-functions/README.md

 # Surjanovic and Bingham Optimization Test Problems
 Their project site contains multiple functions to test optimization algorithms.
-The `sfu` folder group the functions according to whether they accept parameters or not.
+The `sfu` folder groups the functions according to whether they accept parameters or not.
 The `sfu/functions.json` file contains all the function names, along with their:
 - Dimension (d stands for any dimension size)
 - Filename of the MATLAB implementation